How to Declutter Your Home

-It's too easy to put off decluttering when you don't create a time dedicated to the activity.
-Make an appointment that you put on your calendar, in the same way you make reminders for a business meeting or doctor's visit, recommends Rachel Rosenthal, founder of organizing firm Rachel and Company, based in the District of Columbia.
+It's too easy to put off decluttering when you don't dedicate time to the activity.
+Make an appointment on your calendar, the same way you do for a business meeting or doctor's visit, recommends Rachel Rosenthal, founder of organizing firm Rachel and Company, based in the District of Columbia.

 Even if you have a ton of work to do, don't try to do too much at once.
 Know your limits when it comes to how long you can be productive, and avoid overworking "so it doesn't seem like this task that is overwhelming and insurmountable," Rosenthal says.

 As for where to get started, choose a spot that will make the biggest impact on your life.
-"Go through your day … and really pay attention to where your home and your clutter is keeping your from doing those things smoothly," says Tracy McCubbin, founder of organizing company dClutterfly and author of "Making Space, Clutter Free: The Last Book on Decluttering You'll Ever Need."
+"Go through your day … and really pay attention to where your home and your clutter is keeping you from doing those things smoothly," says Tracy McCubbin, founder of organizing company dClutterfly and author of "Making Space, Clutter Free."
 If cluttered kitchen counters mean you're less likely to cook a healthy meal, for example, focus on the kitchen first so daily food prep is less of a daunting task.

 As you go room by room, separate out items for proper disposal.
 Plastic, paper and glass can be recycled, while expired food items and worn-out clothes should be thrown out.

-Once you've managed to improve your day-to-day activities with initial decluttering, you'll find it easy to see the benefits of the effort and keep going in other parts of the house.
-"If you do one area you're going to want to do your whole house," McCubbin says.
+Once you've managed to improve your day-to-day activities with initial decluttering, you'll begin to see the benefits of the effort and keep going in other parts of the house.
+"If you do one area, you're going to want to do your whole house," McCubbin says.